Redis

 ];

-By default, the cluster can implement client-side sharding on nodes, allowing you to implement node pools and create a large amount of available memory.
-Note that client sharing will not handle failure cases; therefore, this feature is mainly used for caching data obtained from another main database.
-If you want to use Redis native clustering, you need to make the following specifications in the options key in the configuration file:
+By default, clusters can achieve client-side sharding on nodes, allowing you to build a node pool and create a large amount of available memory.
+Note that client sharing does not handle failure scenarios; thus, this feature is mainly suitable for cached data retrieved from another master database.
+If you want to use the native cluster of Redis, you need to specify the following in the options key of the configuration file:

 return[